 Due to fears that cancer patients might use alternative treatments instead of conventional treatments available, many doctors are discouraging their patients from trying them.
 The study concerning 612 patients with incurable grade II to grade IV gliomas has revealed that due to the dissatisfaction of the patients with conventional treatment or care, they turn to natural therapies instead.
 It also suggests that doctors and health care practitioners should engage with their patients and encourage an open discussion on the available treatment options.
 According to an article from Science Daily magazine that covered the study, the following are some of the main reasons that patients are turning to natural therapies:

 - To support conventional therapy

 - To do something for the treatment by myself

-Interestingly, those who turned to alternative therapies and treatments were most likely to be younger patients, women and more educated people.
-Older patients, less educated people and men were less likely to try them.
-This contradicts the stereotype of those who turn to natural therapies as being naive and uneducated.
-The study, which was conducted by the German Glioma Network with support from German Cancer Aid, may open the door to an increase in awareness of the possible value of natural therapies to conventional medicine.
+Interestingly, younger patients, women, and more educated people were most likely who are turning to alternative therapies and treatment and older patients, men, and less educated people were less likely to try them.
+The results have contradicted the stereotype of the patients turning to natural therapies as being uneducated and naive.
+The study, which was conducted by the German Glioma Network with support from German Cancer Aid, may lead to an increase in the awareness of the possible of natural therapies to conventional medicine.